harshalk612/Virtual-Assistant-Using-Python/README.md

 Alpha is a Virtual Assistant which was developed using Core Python.

-Imported Modules which are used in this Project are : time, ctypes, pyttsx3, speech_recognition, datetime, wikipedia, webbrowser, os, smtplib, pyjokes, subprocess, winshell, ecapture
+Imported Modules which are used in this Project are : time, ctypes, pyttsx3, speech_recognition, datetime, wikipedia, webbrowser, os, smtplib, pyjokes, subprocess, winshell, ecapture,pywhatkit

 This Assistant can de mini tasks like: